Our annual silent retreat provides an opportunity to be quiet and feel God’s presence.

 Perth.
 It will be held from Tuesday 9th to Thursday 11th April 2019.

-Our leader will be the Revd Martin Roff, currently Supernumerary Priest of the Diocese
+Our leader will be the Revd Martin Roff, former Supernumerary Priest of the Diocese

 of Moray, Ross & Caithness.
 He has served most of the charges of the Diocese for